BlueBrain/MorphIO/doc/feature/compartmentReportMPI.md

-Compartment report writing from MPI applications
+Compartment report writing from MPI applications {#compartmentReportMPI}
 ============

 This feature is a modification of the CompartmentReport to allow MPI